What is Audit Procedures?

 Practical Examples of Audit Procedures

 - Cross-checking any expenses in line with the quantity and rate and matching with actual figures.
 For example, suppose 5KGs of potatoes of $25/Kg results in 1 KG of potato chips.
-The auditor should check actual expenditure should be around $25 for producing 1 KG of potatoes chips.
+The auditor should check actual expenditure should be around $25 for producing 1 KG of potato chips.

 Some advantages are as follows: